Interview: Steven Isserlis on period instruments and obscure material

+We want to start by asking about your love for obscure repertoire.
+How did that originally come about?
 The standard cello repertoire isn’t that large.
 There are five Beethoven [cello] sonatas, for instance, as opposed to 10 violin sonatas and 32 piano sonatas by the same composer.
 So, it’s important for cellists to seek out lesser-known repertoire.
 And there’s a lot of it!
 It’s very satisfying to rediscover a lost work.
 It can be thrilling, in fact!

+You’re performing a programme by composers from all corners of the world.
+Is there any particular work you are attached to?
 I’m attached to all the pieces, so it’s difficult to choose.
 I’m proud of having found the Hahn variations, which took quite a bit of effort.
 The Fauré sonatas are my absolute favourite 20th century cello sonatas.
 And the Adès piece is astonishing – like it was written for me!
 The Saint-Saëns I actually played at a memorial service for my late mother, and the Franck is a timeless masterpiece.

+If you had to pick one favourite composer and one favourite work, who and what would it be?
 I’m glad I don’t have to usually just pick one.
 If it had to, then it would be Bach.
 He is god.
 Of his works I really love the St Matthew Passion.

+You’re collaborating with Connie Shih for this tour.
+How did the two of you meet and what sparked the idea of performing together?
 We met when she was about 17 and even then she was extraordinary.
 I remember that my friend, violinist Joshua Bell, and I were sitting listening to this young girl playing in a performance of a Saint-Saëns piano trio and we just looked at each other in amazement.
 She has everything – temperament, sensitivity, fluency, intellect, technical ease.

+We have to ask about the gut strings.
+What informs your usage of them and why gut over regular strings?
 I started out on gut strings and have used them ever since.
 For me, they are more human somehow.
 But when I have to, I play on modern steel strings.
 Gut strings were in general used until World War II, when steel strings, which are cheaper and in some ways more practical, started to take over.
 Such a pity!